Residential training weekend

 The RCPCH Epilepsy12 audit project team, in collaboration with the Organisation of Paediatric Epilepsy Networks in the UK (OPEN UK), has developed a model for a comprehensive Quality Improvement (QI) programme.
 This is tailored to support paediatric epilepsy teams to work together to define their shared aims and develop practical interventions matching their capacity and resources.

-The participating teams will come together for two bespoke training / sharing events, which will support them to:
+The participating teams come together for two bespoke training / sharing events, which support them to:

 - develop more cohesive teams with clearly defined roles and a shared sense of mission and responsibility